Structure of Injection Mold

 An undercut can be obtained in various ways, some of which are: a groove machined into the diameter of the pin, a Z-shaped notch molded into the diameter, or even a ring groove machined into the hole that receives the pin.

 The undercut is placed in all cases, so material from the sprue will get trapped in the groove.

 When the melt material inside the undercut begins to harden during the mold opening, the sprue tends to be pulled away from the sprue bushing.

 The sprue puller activates the ejector system after the mold has fully opened and acted like an ejector pin, cutting off the undercut in the sprue on the B half of the mold.

 Ejector System Guide Pins and Bushings

-These systems utilize guide pins and bushings that are designed to overcome the gravity effects and keep the ejector system operating on a true horizontal plane at all times.
+There are various methods by which the ejector system may be mounted to a vertical plane with the assistance of guide pins and bushings that are designed to maintain the ejector system in a horizontal plane at all times.